 Anne Elizabeth Moore

-Instructor, Visual Critical Studies, Art History, Theory, and Criticism (2008).
+Lecturer, Visual and Critical Studies; New Arts Journalism; Art History, Theory, and Criticism (2008).
 BFA, 1993, University of Wisconsin at Eau Claire; MAAH, 1998, School of the Art Institute of Chicago.
-Exhibitions: Book and Paper Center, Columbia College, Chicago; Museum of Contemporary Art, Chicago.
-Books: Unmarketable; Tin House; Best American Comics; The Manifesti of Radical Literature; Punk Planet; Realizing the Impossible; Bitchfest; Hey Kidz, Buy This Book; Comics Journal Special Edition.
-Bibliography: Phnom Penh Post; The Guardian; Indymedia; Forbes; New City; USA today; Village Voice; Entertainment Weekly; Time Out New York.
-Awards: AS220; CAAP grant; Harpswell Foundation; Illinois Arts Council; Real Hot 100.
+Exhibitions: Artisterium, Tbilisi, Georgia; Spinnerei, Leipzig, Germany; Museum of Contemporary Art, Chicago.
+Books: Unmarketable; Cambodian Grrrl; New Girl Law; Best American Comics; The Manifesti of Radical Literature; Hey Kidz, Buy This Book; Comics Journal Special Edition.
+Bibliography: New York Times; Phnom Penh Post; The Guardian; Forbes; New City; USA today; Village Voice; Entertainment Weekly; Time Out New York.
+Awards: Fulbright; UN Press Fellowship; USC Annenberg/Getty Arts Journalism Fellowship; CAAP grant; Illinois Arts Council; Real Hot 100.

 Experience at SAIC

 The students are amazing.
 Maybe just the students who study with me?
 But together we create an inquisitive, engaging, supportive, fun, and totally rigorous learning environment, which is exactly what pedagogy should be.

 I think learning should be enjoyable.
 I also think it should be hard.
 If something isn't challenging one of the basic presumptions I have about the world, I'm not sure I feel it's worth doing.
 This applies both to my approach to my work as a writer and my approach to my work as a teacher.